lychengrex/A-Star-Search-Algorithm/README.md

 ```
 .
-|--- AStarSearchAlgorithm: the A* search algorithm
+|--- AStarSearchAlgorithm.hpp: the A* search algorithm
 |--- test.cpp: algorithm testing examples
 |--- main.cpp: main function to run the algorithm
 |--- 1.board: text file of a rectangle grid